OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 You will need a kernel that supports XDP and, for real performance improvement, a network card that support XDP in the driver.

-Suricata XDP code has been tested with 4.13.10 but 4.15 or later is necessary to have all features like the CPU redirect map.
+Suricata XDP code has been tested with 4.13.10 but 4.15 or later is necessary to use all features like the CPU redirect map.

 If you are using an Intel netword card, you will need to stay with in tree kernel NIC drivers.